On CAT($\kappa$) surfaces: Approximation by smooth Riemannian surfaces

 \section{Approximation by smooth Riemannian surfaces}

 In this section, we prove that every $\CAT(\kappa)$ surface, $\kappa \in \mathbb{R}$, is the uniform limit of smooth Riemannian surfaces with Gaussian curvature bounded above by $\kappa$ and having locally uniformly bounded area.
-In \Cref{sec:third_proof}, we showed that such a surface is the uniform limit of $\CAT(\kappa)$ model polyhedral surfaces.
+As already discussed in the proof of \Cref{thm:excess_curvature}, it is well-known that such a surface is the uniform limit of $\CAT(\kappa)$ model polyhedral surfaces.
 What remains is to show that one can smoothen out the vertices while retaining the $\CAT(\kappa)$ condition.

 Let $X$ be a polyhedron with faces of constant curvature $\kappa$.
 The metric in a neighborhood of a vertex, in polar coordinates, is defined by the conformal length element $ds^2 = \lambda(r)(dr^2+r^2 d\theta^2)$, where